 - An integrated approach to disease control to maximize the use of resources;

 - Evidence-based decision making to ensure any interventions are targeted appropriately; and

 - Capacity-building to ensure an adequate response to the local situation.

-The main method of controlling the breeding of A. aegypti is by destroying its habitats and breeding grounds primary method of controlling A. aegypti is by eliminating its habitats.
-This involves eliminating open sources of water This is done by getting rid of open sources of water, or by adding insecticides or biological control agents to these areas.
+The main method of controlling the breeding of Aedes aegypti is by destroying its habitats and breeding grounds the primary method of controlling Aedes aegypti is by eliminating its habitats.
+This involves eliminating open sources of water.
+This is done by getting rid of open sources of water, or by adding insecticides or biological control agents to these areas.

-The removal of open collection of water is far more effective and optimal removal of control as the application of insecticides may have adverse negative health effects on the local population, due to the risk they pose in contaminating local food sources contaminate local food sources.
+The removal of open collection of water is far more effective and optimal removal of control as the application of insecticides may have adverse negative health effects on the local population, due to the risk they pose in contaminating local food sources.